samuelexferri/gpg-guide/gpg-guide.md

 If you are confident you have the right fingerprint from the owner of the key, the preferred method is to locally sign the key.
 If you want to publicly advertise your connection to the person who owns the key, you can do a publicly exportable `--sign-key` instead.

-Note the single quote marks above (’), which should surround your full fingerprint and are necessary to make this command work.
-Double-quotes (") also work.
+Note the single quote marks above (’), which should surround your full fingerprint and are necessary to make this command work; double-quotes (") also work.

 #### Tip: Don't rely on the key ID